Justin R. Gage

 Justin is a native Arkansan who completed the Ph.D. program at the University of Arkansas in 2015, working under the supervision of Elliott West and Beth Schweiger.
 His forthcoming book, ‘We Do Not Want the Gate Closed Between Us’: Intertribal Communication in the Colonized American West, 1870-1895, studies Native American communication and mobility during the 1880s and 1890s in the American West.

-Native American History, American West, American Religious History, Arkansas History
+Native American History, American West, Communication, American Religious History, Arkansas History

 History of the American Indian.